The Future of Education and the Learning Management System

 During the midterm, the dream is to get registrars and industry to help define the skill sets that will inform these new credentials.
 Higher ed will need to map existing traditional credentials into microlearning, create meaningful packages of pathways, and define new roles to support learners.
 The drivers for the three year vision are the disruptions brought about by the gig economy, new ethical conversations regarding instructors caring about the employability of students, and degree perishability.

 Finally in five years, the dream is the creation of compound diplomas, greater collaboration between community colleges and research institutions, and more opportunities for the employers of adult learners to help pay for building their skills.
 To get there we will need to articulate what traditional programs can offer that existing competition such as Coursera and edX cannot.
 This is driven by the need for more thoroughly evaluated and assessed competency-based learning opportunities.
 These are indeed big dreams, but they need to start somewhere.
 If higher education doesn’t go this way, you can be certain the disruptors currently in the market will be happy to provide for the students of the future.
 Are you a dreamer, doer, or driver?
-If so send me an email or connect with The Tambellini Group on Twitter through @TambelliniGroup.
+If so connect with The Tambellini Group on Twitter through @TambelliniGroup.
 I’d love to speak with you, see what you think of these ideas, and hear about your vision of the next generation, student-centered learning frontier.

 ©Copyright 2018, The Tambellini Group.
 All Rights Reserved.